Virtual-Carrier-Strike-Group-Three/Operation-Citadel-Curtain/Docs/Friendly_Forces.md

 #### The country of Georgia operates a self defense force of an estimated 37,000.
+It's self defense force is comprised primarily of conscripted service members who are required to serve for 2 years.
+Of the total force, only approximately 10,000 are considered professional service members with more advanced military training.
+Any military campaign will rely heavily upon NATO involvement.

-#### A NATO Peacekeeping Force comprised of the French Air Force and Canadian Army is positioned in theater as they were conducting stability operations within the region.
+#### A NATO Peacekeeping Force comprised of the French Air Force and Canadian Army is positioned in theater as they were conducting stability operations within the region alongside Georgian forces.

 ## Friendly Ground Forces